RenneJ/hh-infosec-course/h3-should-tero-wear-a-helmet.md

 What do you think?
 Do you agree with my list?
 Or do you think there's something wrong or missing?

-# Make-believe boogeyman - a threat model for a company
+# Make-believe boogeyman - a threat model for a company (Karvinen 2023)

 ## The Taxi Company